Key takeaways

 Restaurant-customer apps

 A welcome page and a user profile serve the same purposes as they do in the restaurant-supplier apps.
-Here they should also be simple and clear, but there is also a small difference.
+Here they should also be simple and clear, but there is a small difference.
 Restaurant-customer apps need more information about the user, including some payment information and exact geolocation.
 The restaurant and courier’s side of the app also needs a registration form.

 GrubHub allows users to browse an app without signing up, and to do it later when a customer is ready to place an order